This post may contain affiliate links. Please read my disclosure policy.

 One of our all-time favorite easy pasta recipe ideas for dinner.
 Learn how to make make this classic red Italian pomodoro pasta sauce at homewith canned or fresh tomatoes, olive oil and basil.
 Ready in 25 minutes!

 Pasta pomodoro is a classic red pasta sauce recipe that needs to be in your file — if it isn’t already!
 This five-ingredient sauce (plus salt and pepper) comes together in less than 30 minutes.

-Whenever I make this combination of sauce and pasta happiness ensues — my kids never get tired of it, and thank goodness the adults don’t either.
+Whenever you combine pomodoro sauce made with canned tomatoes and pasta, happiness ensues — my kids never get tired of it, and thank goodness the adults don’t either.

 What is pasta al pomodoro?

 The simple translation of pasta al pomodoro?
 Pasta with tomato!
 Pomodoro sauce is a light and fresh sauce made with simple ingredients.

 It’s as uncomplicated as could be, basically made with simmered tomatoes, olive oil and garlic.
 Add pasta and grated Parmesan cheese to that bright, fresh-tasting sauce and you have yourself the Italian dish known as pasta pomodoro.